Boundary criticality of the O(N) model in d = 3 critically revisited: Quantum models: .

-So far we've focused on scaling dimension of the Neel order-parameter $\vec{n}$.
-Another important local operator at the boundary is the valence-bond-solid (VBS) order parameter, $V$, obtained from the dimer correlations $\vec{S}_i \cdot \vec{S}_{i+1} \sim const + (-1)^i V(x)$, where $i$ is the coordinate along the boundary.
+What are the correlators of the VBS order parameter $V(x)$ at the extra-ordinary-log and special fixed points?
+First, $V(x)$ can be obtained from the dimer operator $\vec{S}_i \cdot \vec{S}_{i+1} \sim const + (-1)^i V(x)$, where $i$ is the coordinate along the boundary.
 Under translations, $T_x: \vec{n} \to -\vec{n}, \,\, V \to -V$.
-Based on symmetries, we identify $V$ with the skyrmion density, \beq V(x) \sim i\, \vec{n} \cdot (\d_x \vec{n} \times \d_\tau \vec{n}).\eeq We expect that perturbatively in $g$, $V(x)$ does not receive any anomalous dimensions.
+Based on symmetries, we identify $V$ with the skyrmion density, \beq V(x) \sim i\, \vec{n} \cdot (\d_x \vec{n} \times \d_\tau \vec{n}).\eeq This identification holds for both $S =1/2$ and $S =1$ models.
+We expect that perturbatively in $g$, $V(x)$ does not receive any anomalous dimensions.
 Indeed, such an anomalous dimension would result in a flow of $\theta$, which would spoil the periodicity of $\theta$.
-Thus, we expect that up to non-perturbative effects, $\Delta_V = 2$.
-It would be interesting to numerically study the scaling dimension of the VBS operator at the dangling edge.
+Thus, we expect that up to non-perturbative skyrmion effects, the boundary scaling dimension $\Delta_V = 2$.
+Since skyrmions are suppressed in the extra-ordinary-log phase, we expect $\Delta_V = 2$ there.
+If the special fixed point occurs at weak coupling then skyrmions are also partially suppressed there and $\Delta^{spec}_V \approx 2$.